Picard groups of moduli spaces of curves with symmetry: Introduction

-\item If $S_g/H$ has genus at least $3$ then $H_1(\emph{Mod}_H(S_g), \ZZ)$ is finite, and $\emph{Pic}\ \cM_g^H$ is finitely generated with torsion subgroup isomorphic to $H_1(\emph{Mod}_H(S_g), \ZZ)$. \end{enumerate} \end{theorem} An important test case is the moduli space $\cHH_g$ of hyperelliptic curves.
-Work of Birman-Hilden \cite{birmanhilden} implies that the abelianization of the hyperelliptic mapping class group is cyclic of order $4g+2$ when $g$ is even and order $8g+4$ when $g$ is odd.
+An important test case is the moduli space $\cHH_g$ of hyperelliptic curves.
+Work of Birman--Hilden \cite{birmanhilden} implies that the abelianization of the hyperelliptic mapping class group is cyclic of order $4g+2$ when $g$ is even and order $8g+4$ when $g$ is odd.
 Part \ref{part1} of Theorem \ref{maintheorem1} then immediately implies the following.

 \begin{corollary} For all $g\geq 2$, we have

 \end{corollary}